7.3 Documentation, Records, and Confidentiality

 ConsistencyFits prior practice for similar factsTreats similar employees differently without explanation

-PrivacyShares information with people who need itCirculates medical, complaint, or discipline details broadly
+PrivacyShares with people who have a need to knowCirculates medical, complaint, or discipline details broadly

 Confidentiality does not mean silence in every direction.
-Managers may need enough information to carry out scheduling changes, monitor conduct, or implement a corrective action.
-Payroll may need final pay or timekeeping details.
-Benefits staff may need leave or continuation coverage information.
-The PHR answer is usually to share the minimum necessary information with the people who have a legitimate business need.
+Managers may need enough information to adjust schedules, monitor conduct, or carry out a corrective action.
+Payroll may need final-pay or timekeeping data.
+Benefits staff may need leave or continuation-coverage details.
+The PHR answer is usually to share the minimum necessary information with people who have a legitimate business need.

-Documentation should also show consistency.
-If two employees commit similar attendance violations under similar circumstances, HR should ask whether discipline is aligned with policy and past practice.
-Differences may be justified by prior warnings, job duties, severity, timing, impact, or mitigating facts.
-The key is that HR can explain the difference with evidence, not preference.
+Documentation should also demonstrate consistency.
+If two employees commit similar attendance violations under similar circumstances, HR asks whether discipline aligns with policy and past practice.
+Differences may be justified by prior warnings, job duties, severity, timing, impact, or mitigating facts — but HR must be able to explain the difference with evidence, not preference.
+Inconsistent treatment of comparators is a frequent source of discrimination and retaliation claims.

 Use these drafting habits:

-• Start with the business issue and policy expectation.
+• Start with the business issue and the policy expectation.

 • Record observable behavior rather than character labels.